mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 High-Survivability Variant ('Sermon'): An applique armor package increases armor protection to 20 front, back and sides, with 18 on the underside and 14 on top.
-A laser anti- missile system is fitted atop the cab roof and an improved ECM unit is built into the front of the cargo area.
+A laser anti-missile system is fitted atop the cab roof and an improved ECM unit is built into the front of the cargo area.
 This adds Cr750000 to the cost of the vehicle and reduces cargo capacity to 42 Spaces (10.5 tons).